rfk/m2wsgi/README.rst

 support for:

     * chunked response encoding
-    * "async upload" of large request bodies
+    * streaming reads of large "async upload" requests
     * pluggable IO backends (e.g. eventlet, gevent)

 It's also designed from the ground up specifically for Mongrel2.
 This means